Yenthe666/Odoo_Samples/README.md

   ```
     <field name="currency_id_invoices"/>
   ```

-<h3>Module on_change_function</h3>
-This module is a new module from scratch which inherits the model product.template.
-It adds the fields CostPrice and ShippingCost, which you can see in models.py.
-This is also where the on_change event is programmed.
-The fields are then added to the products view in the file templates.xml, which inherits the default product view.

 <h3>Module xpath_expressions</h3>
 This module is a new module, from scratch which inherits the model product.template and inherits the product view (sale > products).
 In this sample you can see how to add new pages, groups or fields with xpath expressions.
 You can see the samples in templates.xml.